Here is a sample resume we recently produced for a Supply Chain Manager in Singapore.

 - Some supply chain positions can be rather technical, and it would show your positive learning attitude if you could take up some courses related to the field (that you are lacking in) while actively looking for a job.

-- Create a winning cover letter and send it along with your resume.
+- and send it along with your resume.
 The cover letter will serve as an introduction about yourself and is a great venue to answer the question “Why should we hire you?”

 - A follow-up phone call after submitting your resume can express your keen interest in the position and may do wonders for your application.